Skip to Content

 Ten Timid Ghosts: This is a fun countdown book about a witch who moves into a haunted house where 10 ghosts already live.
 The witch scares the ghosts out one by one until they devise a scheme to get her out of their house.
 This Halloween children’s book is good for kids who love rhyming stories!

-Of course, we do lots of crafts as well!
-Check out some of our most popular Halloween crafts:
+Of course, we do lots of Halloween crafts as well!
+Check out some of our great Halloween ideas for your next crafting session::

 These Halloween pattern block mats are perfect for kids of all ages and they can be used as a learning tool too!
 Have them count how many blocks there are, match up shapes, and more.
 Plus it’s super easy because all you have to do is print out the PDF file at home and grab your pattern blocks

 Kids can color these cute Halloween coloring pages.
 These are no-prep, fun, and printable!
-This is a great activity for those rainy days when you need something new to do inside or on those chilly nights where it’s too cold outside.
+This is a great idea for those rainy days when you need something new to do inside or on those chilly nights throughout the fall season.

 More Halloween Ideas For Kids